 Babies in the United States and many other countries are screened for PKU soon after birth.
 Recognizing PKU right away can help prevent major health problems.

-Newborns with phenylketonuria initially don't have any symptoms.
-Without treatment, babies usually develop signs of PKU within a few months.
+Newborns with PKU initially don't have any symptoms.
+However, without treatment, babies usually develop signs of PKU within a few months.

 - Delayed development